The effectiveness of MAE pre-pretraining for billion-scale pretraining: Acknowledgements

 \section{Acknowledgements}

+We are grateful to Kaiming He for invaluable discussions and suggestions, and his advice around \mae \prept .
 We thank Mary Williamson for her help, guidance and support in project planning, execution, and managing various uncertainties throughout the research project.
+We thank Devi Parikh for her support around the final parts of the project.
 We are grateful to Vivek Pai for his help with the training infrastructure.
 We also thank Yanghao Li for his help with the detection evaluations, Dominik Kallusky for his help with the dataset pipeline, and Tsung-Yu Lin for his help with preparing the image-caption dataset.
 Lastly, we thank Stephen Roller and Naman Goyal for helpful discussions and feedback.

 { }